 Anyway, as you can see from the pictures, I was up in the Gods in nosebleed territory.
 That said, the rake up here is pretty steep, so I didn’t have any problems with having to try and peer through someone else’s head for the whole evening.

 But before some of the bigger set pieces, there is something much simpler, and rather more bittersweet: another runout for Toddy’s Bingo.
-That section was one of the highlights of the 2017 specials for me. with laughs to be sure, but threaded through with an aching sense of pathos, as he talks about the loss of his partner, a ladyboy he brought back from Thailand.
-This is the stuff that they do so very well, delivered pretty much note perfect.
+That section was one of the highlights of the 2017 specials for me. with laughs to be sure, but threaded through with an aching sense of pathos, as he talks about the loss of his partner, a ladyboy he brought back from Thailand, a sketch that keeps you waiting for a punchline that is never going to come.
+This is the stuff that they do so very very well, delivered pretty much note perfect.

 Herr Lipp’s German Lesson is one of the highlights of the evening.
 It is a cavalcade of cleverly constructed bilingual filth, requiring two unsuspecting audience members to help him out.
 It also contains what I think is the funniest single line of the evening, when Herr Lipp flirts outrageously with the male victi…volunteer, he tells him he would “like to tickle your belly button.
 From the inside”.
 It’s also usefully educational.
 Who knew that translating “I am an ambassador” into German could be such a minefield?

 We also get to see some other old favourites, like the well-meaning, but cursed Mr Chinnery, using lasers to perform a cataract removval on Plop-Plop the giant panda.
-Obviously, it’s Mr Chinnery, so you can guess the rest, but again, the use of props and the staging is really nicely done.
-Geoff Tipps delivers the Best Man’s Speech from Hell, and, interspersed through proceedings, is Bernice, answering “questions from the audience”, finally with the use of a crossbow.
+Obviously, it’s Mr Chinnery, so if you’re familiar with the show you can all too easily guess the rest, but again, the use of props and the staging is really nicely done.
+Geoff Topps delivers the Best Man’s Speech from Hell, and, interspersed through proceedings, is Bernice, answering “questions from the audience”, finally with the use of a crossbow.

 Some the characters we left at the end of the 2017 specials are given new, and sometimes surprising, new life, such as at Pauline’s Funeral, which is not quite as final as you might first think.
 The Dentons make two appearances: the first is Auntie Val’s Wedding, with a starring role given to Papa Lazarou; the second is a Benjamin/Harvey flashback which provides the evening’s prime gross-out moment (and it does have some competition).
 It’s an absolute peach, with pretty much every bodily fluid you can imagine flying about.